New Yorker Staats-Zeitung: History

 When Jacob Uhl died in 1852, Anna Uhl took over management of the newspaper.
 The paper continued to thrive, and by 1857 another expansion was required.
 Anna Uhl purchased property on what was then Chatham Street (also known at that time as "Newspaper Row", now Park Row) and had a suitable building erected.
 One of the first rotary type-revolving presses was installed, increasing the publishing capacity to 4,000 papers per hour.

 In 1858, Anna Uhl appointed Oswald Ottendorfer – who had gradually been contributing more assistance – as editor.
 In 1859 Anna Uhl and Oswald Ottendorfer were married, and continued to operate the paper together, with Oswald serving as editor and publisher while Anna functioned as business manager.
 In 1873 another expansion was completed under the German-American architect J. William Schickel at 17 Chatham Street.
 Anna Ottendorfer continued as business manager until shortly before her death in 1884 when her son Edward Uhl succeeded her.
 Together Anna and Oswald Ottendorfer developed the Staats-Zeitung into a major newspaper.
 By the 1870s, its circulation was comparable to English-language newspapers like the New York Tribune and the New York Times.

 In 1879, the property of the paper was changed into a stock company.
 When Oswald Ottendorfer died in 1900, the newspaper was sold to Herman Ridder, who had become manager and trustee in 1890.
 Ridder went on to contribute to the foundation of the Knight Ridder conglomerate, and the Staats-Zeitung gradually became a side line.
 It stayed in the Ridder family until 1953, when it was sold to the Steuer family who changed from a daily newspaper to three times a week and finally a weekly.
-In 1989, it was sold to Jes Rau.

 From 1968 to 1969, the German entertainer and comedian Herbert Feuerstein was editor-in-chief of the newspaper.
+In 1989, it was sold to Jes Rau, a former New York correspondent for Die Zeit, who eventually moved the newspaper's operations to Sarasota, Florida.
+Lars Halter served as editor-in-chief until April 2001, when he was fired over editorial disputes with Rau.
+Circulation in 2001 was estimated at 10,000.
+In 2002, a new corporate entity was formed to publish the paper, which became New Yorker Staats-Zeitung & Jes Rau's German Times.
+As of 2025, it still publishes weekly, except for one week in July and one in December.
+It has no active online presence.